Charlie Sheen is indeed a mentor for everyone

 5. Be a Real Person, Not an Actor

 Sheen’s behavior suggests to me he’s actually acting for much of the time he’s in the public spotlight.
 He knows only too well the media world will latch onto any sort of weird behavior.

 He’s been in the acting world for the majority of his life.
 It would be second nature for him to bleed as much Press Time out of his situation by throwing red herrings aplenty to the hungry sharks.

 Look at the Guinness World Record he achieved with Twitter.
 He’s slamming his face into every area of media he can, at the moment.
 And the gathering force he’s creating by the torrent of weird crap is much aligned with Ashton Kutcher’s Internet success.

 He’ll again score another highly paid acting role somewhere.

 Immense popularity (as well as notoriety) sells stuff and makes the person involved rich.

 That’s exactly where Charlie Sheen wishes to remain so he can continue to fuel his habit of coke and porn starlets.

-So what are your thoughts on what else good old Charlie boy can teach each us about relationships?
+So what are your thoughts on what else the good old Charlie Sheen boy can teach each of us about relationships?